Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Algorithm

 \section{Algorithm}

-Referring to~\cite{fujimoto2023learning}, we now formulate the algorithm of multi-memory gradient ascent (MMGA) for asymmetric numbers of memories between the players.
+Referring to~\citet{fujimoto2023learning}, we now formulate the algorithm of multi-memory gradient ascent (MMGA) for asymmetric memory lengths between the players.
 This discretized algorithm can be implemented even when we do not know the analytical expression of $u^{\eq}(\norm({\bf x}),{\bf y})$.

 In Alg.~\ref{D-MMGA}, the initial states of ${\bf x}$ and ${\bf y}$ are set.
 In each time step of $t$, X shifts each component of ${\bf x}$ by $\gamma$ from the original strategy ${\bf x}$ and define ${\bf x}'$ (line 3).
 Here, ${\bf e}_{a|s}$ is defined as the unit vector for the direction of $x_{a|s}$.
-Furthermore, we normalize ${\bf x}'$ for each state as $\norm({\bf x'})=\{x'_{a|s}/(\sum_{a}x'_{a|s})\}_{a,s}$.
+Furthermore, we normalize ${\bf x}'$ for each state as $\norm({\bf x'}):=\{x'_{a|s}/(\sum_{a}x'_{a|s})\}_{a,s}$.
 By comparing $\norm({\bf x}')$ with ${\bf x}$, X gets the gradient $\Delta_{a|s}$ (line 4).
 Using all of $\Delta_{a|s}$, X updates its strategy $x_{a|s}$ with learning rate $\eta$ (line 7) and normalizes it (line 8).
 Here, note that the update is weighted by $x_{a|s}$ itself.
 We also implement Alg.~\ref{D-MMGA} for agent Y similarly.
 However, because Y has a shorter memory than X, its strategy is updated for $s_{n_{\rm Y}}\in\mc{S}_{n_{\rm Y}}$ instead of $s\in\mc{S}$.
 Y's action $b\in\mc{B}$ and payoff $v^{\eq}$ can be different from $a\in\mc{A}$ and $u^{\eq}$.